pglez82/git_cheatsheet/README.md

 ```git
 git remote add origin <remoteurl>
 ```
-Note: *origin* is an alias that we are giving to the remote respotiry.
+Note: *origin* is an alias that we are giving to the remote respository.
 By convention is called *origin*.
 We will use it for pushing our code later.
+It is also possible to have multiple remotes for a repository (for instance, for using in complicated CI/CD setups).

 An alternative to the former steps, if we already have the respository in GitHub, we can **clone** it using:
 ```